How to Create a Multi-Step Form in WordPress (Without Coding)

 The Progress Bar style offers a normal progress bar guiding users through the steps left to complete your form.

-If you like, you can also add a Previous button so users can go back to the page before.
+If you like, you can also add a Previous button for users to go back to the page before.
 To do that, turn the Display Previous toggle to the On position.
 When you do that, you can also change the title for that button.

 When you’re happy with your page breaks and progress indicators, click the Save button.